Cancel anytime

 Market Risk

-The ETF is suitable for long-term investors seeking income, but active traders may also find opportunities to capitalize on short-term price movements.
+FLRT may be suitable for both long-term investors seeking a stable income stream and active traders looking to capitalize on short-term interest rate movements.

 Summary